-- Option 1: Each level of students are given an average growth cut score range for their level. - Option 2: Each student is given an individualized growth cut score.
+- Option 1: Each level of students is given an individualized growth cut score. - Option 2: Each student is given an individualized growth cut score.

 A mid-year conference between the administrator and teacher will take place reviewing the students' data and progress.
 At this time, adjustments to the instructional strategies should be reviewed based on the students' progress towards the SLO goals.